 Experienced GSD breeders and trainers often cite the following presentation and personality differences you may see more frequently or more overtly in the female German shepherd temperament:

-- The female GSD is less likely to guard “her” items, be that a favorite toy, a treat or meal, a certain family member, etc.
+- Less likely to guard “her” items, be that a favorite toy, a treat or meal, a certain family member, etc.

-- The female German shepherd is more likely to bond equally with more than one family member (aside from the principle person responsible for training and meals).
+- More likely to bond equally with more than one family member (aside from the principle person responsible for training and meals).

-- The female GSD may be easier to train and more sensitive to commands and cues.
+- May be easier to train and more sensitive to commands and cues.

-- The female GSD may be a better pick for service dog or therapy dog work.
+- Possibly a better pick for service dog or therapy dog work.

-- The female GSD is considered less apt to become territorial in the presence of strangers.
+- Less apt to become territorial in the presence of strangers.

-- The female German shepherd dog may be a better pick for first-time dog owners, families with young children, or individuals/families primarily desiring a pet dog.
+- A female German shepherd dog may be a better pick for first-time dog owners, families with young children, or individuals/families primarily desiring a pet dog.